 So much for freedom of speech, let alone thought.

-The play My Name Is Rachel Corrie, directed in London by actor Alan Rickman anddue to open in New York City in March, has been canceled for fear ofcontroversy.
+The play My Name Is Rachel Corrie, directed in London by actor Alan Rickman anddue to open in New York City in March,

 The play adapts the diaries of the 23-year-old woman from Seattle who wasmurdered inRafah in 2003, when she was deliberately run down by anIsraeli Defense Forces bulldozer.
 Rachel had traveled to the Gaza Strip during the last intifada as an activist for the International Solidarity Movement.